Arunachal Pradesh: Languages

 Between the Bodic and Tani areas lie many almost completely undescribed and unclassified languages, which, speculatively considered Tibeto-Burman, exhibit many unique structural and lexical properties that probably reflect both a long history in the region and a complex history of language contact with neighbouring populations.
 Among them are Sherdukpen, Bugun, Hruso, Koro, Miji, Bangru and Puroik/Sulung.
 The high linguistic significance these languages is belied by the extreme paucity of documentation and description of them, even in view of their highly endangered status.
 Puroik, in particular, is perhaps one of the most culturally and linguistically unique and significant populations in all of Asia from proto-historical and anthropological-linguistic perspectives, and yet virtually no information of any real reliability regarding their culture or language can be found in print.

 Finally, other than the Bodic and Tani groups, there are also certain migratory languages that are largely spoken by migratory and central government employees serving in the state in different departments and institutions in modern-day Arunachal Pradesh.
 They are classified as Non-Tribal as per the provisions of the Constitution of India.

 Outside of Tibeto-Burman, one finds in Arunachal Pradesh a single representative of the Tai family, spoken by Tai Khamti, which is closely affiliated to the Shan language of Myanmar's Shan State.
-Seemingly, Khampti is a recent arrival in Arunachal Pradesh whose presence dates to 18th and/or early 19th-century migrations from northern Myanmar.
+Seemingly, Khampti is a recent arrival in Arunachal Pradesh whose presence dates to 18th or early 19th-century migrations from northern Myanmar.

 In addition to English, various Indo-Aryan languages Assamese, Bengali, Nepali and especially Hindi are making strong inroads into Arunachal Pradesh.
 Primarily as a result of the primary education system—in which classes are generally taught by Hindi-speaking migrant teachers from Bihar and other Hindi-speaking parts of northern India, a large and growing section of the population now speaks a semi-creolised variety of Hindi as a mother tongue.
 Hindi acts as a lingua franca for most of the people in the state.
 Despite, or perhaps because of, the linguistic diversity of the region, English is the only official language recognised in the state.

-Education
+Literacy

 Literacy has risen in official figures to 66.95% in 2011 from 54.74% in 2001.
 The literate population is said to number 789,943.
 The number of literate males is 454,532 (73.69%) and the number of literate females is 335,411 (59.57%).